8.2.1. How to Write State Machines

 Listing 8.27 where EG_RunStateMachine()

-example code.
-The detailed explanation of this function is found later in the
+The detailed explanation of this function is found later in the text in

 If it has the value zero, it stays at zero and the content of the state machine is processed further.